metgala

 We see two main issues:

-First, people expect to see a representation of fashion, style, and glamour.
+First, people expect to witness a representation of fashion, style, and glamour.
 Just, we haven’t seen any of that.
-Although we can pick out a few nice outfits every year, choosing the best-dressed, the whole thing is gross, excessive.
+Although we can pick out a few nice outfits every year choosing the best-dressed, the whole thing is gross, excessive.
 And it feels sad to see fashion depicted like that.
-Moreover, we are surprised because even the actors that usually have an elegant posture, lose it at the gala.
+Moreover, we are surprised because even the actors that usually have an elegant figure, lose it at the gala.

-Second, brands pay celebrities to wear their clothes because, by doing so, they influence the masses to purchase their products.
-But this contributes to sustaining a toxic culture, pushing people to compare themselves to an unattainable lifestyle.
+Second, brands pay celebrities to wear their clothes because they influence the masses to buy their products.
+However, this perpetuates a toxic culture, pushing people to compare themselves to an unattainable lifestyle.

-How do celebrities choose one brand or the other?
-Who writes the highest figure cheque; that’s the one they pick.
-Forget any style choice!
+How do celebrities choose one brand over another?
+Simple: whoever writes the highest figure cheque; that’s the one they pick.
+Forget any style choice—it’s all about the money.

 Most importantly, the “celebrity cost” is absorbed in the retail price of clothing, shoes, and handbags.
-Therefore, it will be borne by those who purchase branded garments.
-The irony is that people sustain the lifestyle of their idols, who can afford to pay for luxury clothes even without brands’ contribution.
+In the end, it’s the consumers who pay to sustain the extravagant lifestyles of their idols—idols who, ironically, could afford luxury even without these brand endorsements.

-In short, celebs pay to attend the gala while getting paid by brands to wear their clothes.
-It’s a celebrities’ circus!
+In short, celebrities pay to attend the gala while getting paid by brands to wear their clothes.
+It’s a full-blown celebrities’ circus!

-But why are people supporting this?
-That is the point!
+But the real question is: why are people supporting this?
+That’s the point!

-Who wore who?
-Who cares!
+Who Wore Who?
+Who Really Cares!
 Read More »

-Our last post was about elegance, what went wrong with it, why bad taste prevailed, and here comes the Met Gala to present further suggestions.
+Our last post was about elegance; we wonder what went wrong with it, why bad taste prevailed, and here comes the Met Gala to present further suggestions.

 Met Gala – What is it?